Akr4ta/akrata-icon-theme/README.md

 `find $HOME/Downloads/akrata-icon-theme-main -type f -exec sed -i "s/#7287fd/"$new_color"/Ig" {} +`

+Move either the akrata-icons or akrata-icons-anarchy folder to icons directory ~/.local/share/icons/

 # Warning
 This icon theme has only been tested in Cosmic and GNOME desktop environments.
 Other environments may display color inconsistencies.

 Akrata Theme uses device icons from Papirus Icon Theme.
 Not installing Papirus may result in missing or incorrect device icons.

+This theme is still a work in progress, as we're currently adjusting the icon colors.